ArmDeveloperEcosystem/arm-learning-paths/content/install-guides/gcp_login.md

 ![image](https://user-images.githubusercontent.com/67620689/204244780-6c0542ab-4240-4be3-8272-fb1e6e38ec08.PNG)

-Now paste the authentication code as below:
+Now paste the authentication code as shown below:

 ![image](https://user-images.githubusercontent.com/67620689/204242841-58e30570-1f88-4755-b3d2-32d7052a9b5d.PNG)

-After successfully logging in, you will then be able to use automation tools like Terraform from the terminal that is logged in.
+After successfully logging in, you will be able to use automation tools like Terraform from the terminal.